 if the groups are identical, the submitter may be

 different for each numbered homework problem.

-submit the names of the other group members via
+names of the other group members via Gradescope.
+Gradescope will

-the grade for that submission to all group members.
+then automatically apply the grade for that submission to all

 - As error correction, each submitted homework solution should

 of the first page:

 For group solutions, include the Gradescope name and email address of every group